xuhualiang/gtunnel/README.md

 # gtunnel
-`gtunnel` redirects data flow from socket to socket, SSL encap/decap can be applied.
+`gtunnel` redirects data flow from socket to socket, SSL encap/decap can be applied in-between.
 This is a Golang implementation in replace of `stunnel`.
-We don't have the pain of using openssl library, and we benefit from lightweight go-routine.
+We don't have the pain of using openssl library, we benefit from light-weighted go-routine and cross platform by nature.

-`gtunnel` has to be very scalable, and measurement will be placed.
+Unlike `stunnel`, `gtunnel` is simple enough, efficent and scalable.
+Detailed measurement will be placed.
+Contact `hualiang.xu@gmail.com` for more.

 ## socket to socket redirection
 ```